EqDeepRx: Learning a Scalable and Interference Mitigating MIMO Receiver: System Model

 To perform equalization, we must first estimate the channel matrices $\mathbf{H}_{ij}$ for all subcarriers $i=1,\ldots,N_F$ and all OFDM symbols $j=1,\ldots,N_S$.
 To this end, pilot information or demodulation reference signals (DMRSs) that are \emph{a priori} known at the receiver constitute a portion of the transmitted data.
 The pilot information need to be multiplexed and processed so that decent estimates can be obtained for each layer (i.e., each column of the channel matrix).
 Regardless of the specific type of multiplexing, the receiver first calculates rank one raw channel estimates using

 where $\mathcal P = \{(i,j) : \mathbf{x}_{ij}~\text{contains pilot information}\}$ and $||\cdot||_2$ denotes the Euclidean norm.
 We assume pilot sequences that are orthogonal in time and frequency (i.e., no code domain multiplexing).
 Hence, a single pilot symbol in a specific RE is used to estimate a specific layer (column of the channel matrix) at that specific $(i,j)\in \mathcal P$, meaning that each pilot symbol $\mathbf{x}_{ij}$ only has one non-zero element and consequently the individual raw channel matrix estimates contain only one non-zero row.
-In order to obtain the final channel matrix estimates denoted by $\widehat{\mathbf{H}}_{ij}$ for all resource elements, we utilize linear interpolation followed by smoothing, or denoising, by a static frequency-domain filter.
+In order to obtain the final channel matrix estimates denoted by $\widehat{\mathbf{H}}_{ij}$ for all resource elements, we utilize linear interpolation followed by smoothing, or denoising, which is commonly carried out with a static frequency-domain filter.